 This happens to be a common cause of blank white screen of death errors.
 There could be an innocent looking empty line at the bottom of any of these files (or any file you recently edited).

 To check, connect to your server using FTP and locate your wp-config file (inside your main WP folder).

 When found, open this file for editing and scroll to the bottom.
 If there are empty lines at the bottom, delete them.

 Also, there shouldn’t be a closing PHP tag (?>) at the bottom of this file either.
 If you see one, delete it.

 Now save and upload the updated file.
 When done, hit refresh on your site to see if your issue is solved.

 If not, repeat these steps on your functions.php file.
 This file is found in your theme folder.
 If you have a parent theme and a child theme, you would have two functions.php files.
 You would need to locate both and ensure they do not contain empty lines at the bottom.

-Of course, refresh your site to see if your issue is fixed.
+Of course, refresh your site to confirm that your WordPress white screen of death issue is fixed.

 Fix or download a fresh copy of a file you recently edited